futurice/vaskapp-backend/README.md

 * `type` String.
 If specified, only feed items of that type are returned.
 One of: 'IMAGE', 'TEXT'.
 * `since` String.
 ISO-8601 format timestamp.
 If specified, only feed items created after given timestamp are returned.
 Note: If no time zone is specified, UTC is assumed.
 * `offset` Integer.
 If specified, offsets the returned list by given amount.
+* `latitude` Number.
+If specified with radius, returns items within radius from this point.
+* `longitude` Number.
+If specified with radius, returns items within radius from this point.
+* `radius` Number.
+Returns items within *meters* of radius.
+Only effective with latitude and longitude parameters.

 Examples: